-- Finding implementing partners in the remote village - Time-bound programme (as this is a three-year programme).
+- Finding implementing partners in the remote village - Time-bound programme (as this is enabled villagers to get government three-year programme).

 With support from Tata Chemicals Society for Rural Development, women in Mithapur and Babrala are being supported in their entrepreneurship ventures.
 Along with the products like Karzobi, honey and incense sticks, bandhani has also been introduced.
 Women producers groups are also formed for financing and manufacturing of these products.